-The price of a stone splashback can vary considerably, depending on the manufacturers ranges or stonemasons availability.
+The price of a stone splashback can vary considerably, depending on the manufacturer's ranges or the stonemason's availability.
 Manufacturers of engineered stone products include Caesarstone, Silestone, Smartstone, Essastone and Quantumquartz.
 A check measure is required after all cabinetry, benchtops and electrical outlets have been installed, with manufacturing performed offsite.
 Lead time for a stone splashback is generally 10 – 15 working days.

 We’ll help you find the best option for you

 Here at Easy Living Kitchens, we’re committed to helping you find the best solution to your kitchen needs.
-We believe that regardless of style, budget and personal kitchen needs, we’ll have something suitable for you.
+We believe that we'll have something suitable for you regardless of style, budget and personal kitchen needs.
 Complete our online booking form or give us a call on 1300 650 681 so we can get started making your dream kitchen today.